EGI-Federation/SVG-advisories/2024/Advisory-EGI-SVG-2024-24.md

 Among others, RedHat and derivatives have provided microcode fixes for RHEL 9 [R 1] and RHEL 8 [R 2].
 Likewise for the different Debian versions [R 9].

-For the new microcode to take effect one needs to reboot the (vulnerable) machine.
+For the new microcode to take effect it is necessary to reboot the (vulnerable) machine.

 If anyone becomes aware of any situation where such a vulnerability has a significant impact on the EGI infrastructure, then please inform EGI SVG.